jspm/generator/docs.md

 # API

-For details on the supported options in the [Generator](./classes/Generator.md) constructor, see [GeneratorOptions](./interfaces/GeneratorOptions.md).
-Documentation for the rest of the package exports can be found in the [modules page](./modules.md).
+For details on the supported options in the [Generator](./classes/Generator) constructor, see [GeneratorOptions](./interfaces/GeneratorOptions).

 ## Package Configuration